Fruition Diploma in Horticulture

 - Critically analyse data to determine production and performance trends

 - Critically analyse products or technologies that contribute to business outcomes

 - Research, design, and manage ongoing strategies for continuous improvement of horticulture production or technologies

 - No formal prerequisites.

 - Desirable that the participant have successful completed a Level 4 certificate or above (or equivalent), preferably in the Primary Industries subject area.

-- Students must demonstrate significant workplace experience (e.g. a supervisory and/or management role or equivalent); within the horticulture industry.
+- Students must demonstrate significant workplace experience (e.g. a supervisory and/or management role or equivalent) or demonstrate a commitment from an organisation that can support learner within the horticulture industry.

 - For applicants 20 years or older without any of the above academic criteria, evidence of relevant knowledge and experience, and the ability to undertake tertiary study at diploma level is required.

 In all cases the applicant will be required to participate in an online pre-commencement interview with the purpose of verifying the students overall ability of undertake tertiary study.
 In exceptional circumstances an applicant who does not meet the academic entry requirements may be granted entry to the Fruition Diploma where they supply evidence to satisfy the Academic Committee of their ability to succeed on the programme.

 - Location - TAURANGA